VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Brittany Allman is a Licensed Clinical Social Worker Associate that embraces walking along side clients providing support on their journey of self discovery.
+Brittany Allman (she/her/hers) is a Licensed Clinical Social Worker Associate that embraces walking along side clients providing support on their journey of self discovery.
 Graduating with a bachelor’s in Social Work from the University of North Carolina at Wilmington in 2018 and Masters in Social Work from Florida State University in May of 2023.

 Brittany has experience working with children, adolescents, adults, families, children with disabilities, trauma, anxiety, and depression.
 Starting in 2018 she worked as a court advocate for those going through domestic violence.
 She worked at an ABA clinic serving children with autism and their families.
 She interned with Cabarrus County Schools working with all school ages and families.
 Then, she became a Prevention Social Worker with Cabarrus County working with families who are at risk.
 The goal of prevention is to assist families by connecting them with needed resources such as substance abuse, mental health, and housing to gain independence.